East African Revival: Spread of the Revival

 Corruption prompted some members to seek a method to renew the faith and the community.
 There is no event that marked the start of the revival movement in East Africa, but Simeon Nsibambi is seen as one of the key initiators of the movement.
 Nsibambi learned and taught in the church in Kampala, Uganda for a time, though he was settled in Gahini, Ruanda.
 Nsibambi brought his dissatisfaction with the sin of the church leadership and his search for revival from Uganda to Rwanda, and the revival movement began to take root in northern Rwanda.
 Many argue that the relationship between Joe Church, the pioneer of the Ruanda Mission, and Nsibambi in 1929 in Gahini was the official spark of the revival movement.
-The movement was largely grassroots, spread through the formation of small groups of people and through personal relationships.
+Dr. Church worked at the Gahini Hospital and the revival started with the staff there.
+It was largely grassroots, spread through the formation of small groups of people and through personal relationships.
 Many accounts from individuals involved in the movement cite the power of the Holy Spirit as essential for the success seen by the revival.

 The movement, spearheaded in part by the Ruanda Mission, was able to cross borders into multiple countries because the church in the Kigezi district in southwest Uganda was placed under its jurisdiction.
-This allowed the movement to spread further back into Uganda.Two additional places to which the revival spread were Kenya and Tanganyika.
+This allowed the movement to spread further back into Uganda.
+Two additional places to which the revival spread were Kenya and Tanganyika.
 The revival moved into Kenya in 1937 as the Ruanda Mission sent a team to Kabete, outside of Nairobi.
 The message of unity across racial divisions was especially important to the spread of revival throughout Kenya.
 William Nagenda was sent with a team and Joe Church to Tanganyika to spread the mission in 1939.

 The continuation of the East African Revival was heavily dependent on the movements of individual people revitalizing the enthusiasm for the Anglican Church that had already been established in these former colonies.
 All of these factors led to the increase in the growth of Christianity in the region following 1940.

 Principles

 The major characteristics of the new religious attitude and zeal in the East African Church was the practice of the public confession of sins.
+Many people who had been nominal Christians were affected by this new passion for Jesus.
 This activity in response to the corruption and hidden sins of the clergy seen in the Church before revival brought together the community in a unique way that built greater community that reignited the Church.